fossasia/neurolab-android/CONTRIBUTING.md

 ### Branch Policy

-#### Sending pull requests:
+#### Sending pull requests

-Go to the repository on github at https://github.com/fossasia/neurolab-android.
+Go to the repository on github at <https://github.com/fossasia/neurolab-android>.

 Click the “Fork” button at the top right.